What You’ll Learn 🌐

 1:X | 1 | multiple |

-With these three modes, almost any application can be covered - from single-channel expansion over the remote control to distributed measurements over hundreds of kilometers - everything is possible.
+With these three modes, almost any application can be supported—from single-channel expansion and remote control to distributed measurements across hundreds of kilometers.
+Practically everything is possible.

 1:1 mode - single measurement unit and a single client